triggermesh/knative-lambda-runtime/README.md

 By default `tm` uses [Knative Local Registry](https://github.com/triggermesh/knative-local-registry)
 - equivalent to adding `--registry-host knative.registry.svc.cluster.local` to the commands below - so that builds can run without registry authentication.
-To use your own registry, replace `--registry-host` with secrets according to [tm docs](https://github.com/triggermesh/tm#docker-registry).
+To override, set `--registry-host` and secrets according to [tm docs](https://github.com/triggermesh/tm#docker-registry).

 ### Python